 Miles City is a somewhat small city located in the state of Montana.
 With a population of 8,264 people and six constituent neighborhoods, Miles City is the tenth largest community in Montana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Miles City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Miles City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Miles City are a mix of both white- and blue-collar jobs.
 Overall, Miles City is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Miles City who work in office and administrative support (14.88%), sales jobs (11.62%), and management occupations (9.59%).

 The per capita income in Miles City in 2018 was $29,839, which is upper middle income relative to Montana and the nation.
 This equates to an annual income of $119,356 for a family of four.
 However, Miles City contains both very wealthy and poor people as well.